acumos/security-verification/docs/design.rst

     * publishPublic: true | false (default)
     * subscribe: true | false (default)

-  * vulnerabilityVerify: vulnerability scanning verification requirements for workflows.
+  * securityVerify: security scanning verification requirements for workflows.
 See the definition of workflowId above for explanation of the workflow names.
-Each workflow is associated with a boolean value, which if "true" indicates that a successful vulnerability scan must have been completed before the workflow begins.
+Each workflow is associated with a boolean value, which if "true" indicates that a successful security scan must have been completed before the workflow begins.

     * deployPrivate: true | false (default)